 - In Fall 2018 USDA Risk Management Agency (RMA) began a process of identifying additional lesser acreage and specialty crops for potential crop insurance consideration. - Listening meetings were held with guar farmers in Vernon & Brownfield, TX; Altus, OK; and a field visit in Lynn Co., Texas.
-A key comment among attending growers was with crop insurance they anticipated acreage could double. - Guar was one of a few crops accepted for further consideration for crop insurance. - RMA issued a call for proposals to conduct a feasibility study over 17 months.
-Applications were due on April 1, 2020.
+A key comment among attending growers was with crop insurance they anticipated acreage could double. - Guar was one of a few crops accepted for further consideration for crop insurance. - RMA issued a contract to Agralytica, Alexandria, VA to conduct a three-year feasibility study, 2021-203. - Dr. Trostle/TX AgriLife is assisting with collection of field data